 Date Basis Action(s) Taken Summary Status 2/5/2021 Race Referred to Area CP alleges that the Bus Operator was rude when Closed she paid her fare.
 Insufficient evidence 2/6/2021 Race Referral to Area CP alleges that RSP would not allow CP to close Closed bus windows and further spoke to CP in a racist manner.
 RSP denied the allegation.
 Insufficient evidence.
 2/9/2021 Race Referred to Area CP alleges that RSP has dropped her off at a Closed different stop.
 Insufficient evidence 2/9/2021 Race Admistrative Closure CP alleges that RSP was rude to him.
 CP refused to Closed participate in the investigation.
 Insufficient evidence to identify the employee.
 2/18/2021 Race; Age Referred to Area CP alleges the the Bus Operator questioned him Closed about his youth pass.
 Insufficient evidence 2/18/2021 Race; Age Referred to Area CP alleges the the Bus Operator questioned Closed another cusomer about his youth pass.
-Insufficient evidence 2/25/2021 Race Referral to Area CP alleges that RSP told him "if you are not my Closed skin color you are nothing."
+Insufficient evidence 2/25/2021 Race Referral to Area CP alleges that RSP told him "if you are not my Closed , -, - skin color you are nothing."
 RSP denied the allegation.
 Insufficient evidence.
-3/11/2021 Race Referred to Area CP alleges that as they were paying the fare, the Closed Bus Operator called them the "n word."
-Insufficient evidence 4/4/2021 Race Referral to Area CP alleges that RSP did not allow him to sit in the Closed , , - seats near her, but allowed two White customers to sit in those seats.
+3/11/2021 Race Referred to Area CP alleges that as they were paying the fare, the Closed 11,2021 Bus Operator called them the "n word."
+Insufficient evidence 4/4/2021 Race Race Referral to Area CP alleges that RSP did not allow him to sit in the Closed ., ., seats near her, but allowed two White customers 0.0000 to sit in those seats.
 RSP denied the allegation.
 Insufficient evidence.
-4/9/2021 Race Referral to Area CP alleges that White bus operator failed to stop Closed ., 0, 2022 at designated stop and made CP board in middle 0.0000 of intersection.
+4/9/2021 Race Referral to Area CP alleges that White bus operator failed to stop Closed -1, 5, 2021 Macc Neterral to Area at designated stop and made CP board in middle Ciosca of intersection.
 CP is person of color and was only passenger waiting at stop to board.
 RSP denied the allegation.
 Insufficent evidence.
-4/12/2021 Race, Gender Referral to Area CP alleges that RSP asked him to tap his pass on Closed 1, 12, 2021 the fare box a second time due to this race.
-RSP closed denied the allegation.
+4/12/2021 Race, Gender Referral to Area CP alleges that RSP asked him to tap his pass on Closed 4/12/2021 Race, dender Referral to Area the fare box a second time due to this race.
+RSP Closed denied the allegation.
+Insufficient evidence. defined the allegation.
 Insufficient evidence.
 4/21/2021 Race Referral to Area CP alleges that RSP bypassed her due to race.
-RSP Closesd .,, denied the allegation.
+RSP Closesd 4/21/2021 Nace Referral to Area denied the allegation.
 Insufficient evidence.
-0.00000 4/22/2024 Defenselte Anes 4/22/2021 Race, Age Referral to Area CP alleges that RSP demanded that she pay her Closed fare and said "you people of that color and age think you can get away with anything."
-RSP denied the allegation.
+Closesu defiled the allegation.
 Insufficient evidence.
-4/23/2021 National Origin Referral to Area CP alleges that RSP kicked off a Southeast Asian Closed customer for no reason.
+4/22/2021 Race, Age Referral to Area CP alleges that RSP demanded that she pay her Closed 7/ 22/ 2021 nace, Age Meleriai to Alea fare and said "you people of that color and age Cioseu think you can get away with anything."
 RSP denied the allegation.
 Insufficient evidence.
-A /2 A /2024 Race Referral to Area CP alleges that RSP bypassed her due to her race.
-Closed 4/24/2021 nuce
+1/22/2021 National Origin Referral to Area CP alleges that RSP kicked off a Southeast Asian Closed 4/23/2021 National Origin neierrai to Area Closed customer for no reason.
+RSP denied the 4/24/2024 Page Defense Lt.
+A.: allegation.
+Insufficient evidence.
+Classed 4/24/2021 Race Referral to Area CP alleges that RSP bypassed her due to her race.
+Closed 1 RSP denied the allegation.
+Insufficient evidence.
+1